TKoscik/nimg_core/pipelines/getopts_commands.md

     * use "argument" in the input arguments setion
     * A variable may still be assigned, but there is no value assigned from input to the script

-  ### For example, with a script, called testscript.sh, with two arguments "-a" and "-b," where "-a" expects some other value
+  ### For example, with a script called testscript.sh, with two arguments "-a" and "-b," where "-a" expects some other value

   ```
   Input to script: